-How to encrypt email with Gmail and Outlook.com or any other provider
+Encrypt email with Gmail and Outlook.com or any other provider

 Mailfence is an end-to-end encrypted email solution with digital signatures that gives users full freedom and control over their key management.
 However, how to encrypt email with your other email accounts such as Gmail, Yahoo or Outlook.com?
 What if they do not provide encryption features?

-In this blogpost we will show you how you can take advantage of the Mailfence webmail to:
+We will show you how you can take advantage of the Mailfence webmail to:

 - send emails (encrypted or not) with the sender address of any of your other providers